-In January 2016, the FASB issued ASU 2016-01, Financial Instruments - Overall: Recognition and Measurement of Financial Assets and Financial Liabilities, which addresses certain aspects of the recognition, measurement, presentation and disclosure of financial instruments.
-The amendment will be effective for the Company beginning January 1, 2018 and will require us to recognize any changes in the fair value of certain equity investments in net income.
-These changes are currently recognized in other comprehensive income ("OCI").
-We have evaluated the impact of this standard and will recognize a cumulative effect adjustment to the opening balance of retained earnings as of January 1, 2018.
-We expect this cumulative effect adjustment to increase retained earnings by approximately \$425 million.
+In January 2016, the FASB issued ASU 2016-01, which addresses certain aspects of the recognition, measurement, presentation and disclosure of financial instruments.
+ASU 2016-01 was effective for the Company beginning January 1, 2018, and we are now recognizing any changes in the fair value of certain equity investments in net income as prescribed by the new standard rather than in other comprehensive income ("OCI").
+We recognized a cumulative effect adjustment to increase the opening balance of reinvested earnings as of January 1, 2018 by \$409 million, net of tax.
+Refer to Note 4 for additional disclosures required by this ASU.